 Some people maintain that the art of tattooing actually originated in Japan.
 Whether or not this is the case, there is no doubt that Japan has an incredibly proud history of tattooing which may date as far back as 10,000 B.C.

-But then the heyday of Japanese tattooing, or Irezumi , as it is known, (meaning ‘insert ink’), started to take on a distinctly disreputable image.
-At around 300 A.D., the marking of criminals with tattoos – known as bokkei – came into vogue.
+- Bokkei: Around 300 A.D., the marking of criminals with tattoos – known as Bokkei – became widespread .
 The practice of bokkei continued for the next 500 years, right up to 1868 when it was finally abandoned.

 Can you imagine your tattooist using a chisel or a gouge to produce your tattoo?

 Then ‘Uncle Sam’, as leader of the occupying forces at the end of WW2, once more legalized tattooing in 1948.
-Over the decades since, tattoos have become quite popular amongst the post-war Japanese and especially for foreigners who have flocked to Japan for this express purpose.
+Over the decades since, tattoos have become quite popular amongst the post-war Japanese.

 Japanese designs are always elegant and will fit the body perfectly.
 Some styles, including one known as a body suit, will cover your whole body.

 - Dragon (Ryu) – In Japanese culture, the dragon is a benign creature and relates to water and the rain.
 It stands for wisdom, strength, and generosity.
-Dragons are one of the most popular design elements used by tattooists.
+Dragons are one of the most popular design elements chosen by clients.

 - Koi (Carp) – Koi has the ability to swim against the current and if it reaches the ‘dragon gate’ it will be transformed into a dragon, so it represents determination, courage and a desire for success.

 - Lion/Guardian dogs (Shishi/Komainu) – Like tigers, lions are regarded as bold strong, courageous and heroic and are the guardians of shrines.